ncss-tech/soilReports/README.md

-## soilReports
+### soilReports

-R package conatiner and convenience funtions for soil data summary, comparison, and evaluation reports used mainly by NRCS staff.
+soilReports is an R package container and includes convenience functions for soil data summary, comparison, and evaluation reports used mainly by NRCS staff.

 ## Pre-Installation (NRCS only)